Indoor air quality (or IAQ for short) refers to the air quality within and around structures and buildings. IAQ is commonly affected by:

 Please note that for most homes, a MERV 11 is the recommended highest you would want to go.
 Some HVAC units cannot handle the higher MERV Ratings because of the restricted air flow.

-For best practice, replace your filters every 3-4 months.
+For best practice, we recommend changing your air filters at least every 3 months.
 However, this number can vary depending on your indoor air quality.
 As a general rule, check your filter once a month and if it looks dirty, then change it.
 If not, you can leave it in and check back again the next month.

 To determine what the common culprits are for the indoor air quality in your home, use the IAQ Test Kit.
 This will allow you to test for the most common contaminants such as pollen, dust mites, mold, fibers, and skin cell fragments.